Ehden massacre: Scholarly views

 The travel writer and historian William Dalrymple reaches the conclusion that the Ehden massacre was remarkable and revealed more clearly than anything the medieval feudal reality behind the civilized twentieth-century veneer of Lebanese politics.

 Related publications

-French journalist, Richard Labeviere published a book entitled The Ehden Massacre.
+French journalist Richard Labeviere published a book entitled The Ehden Massacre.
 The Curse of Arab Christians (2009).
-The book provides alleged details of how Samir Geagea, the chief of the Lebanese Forces party, was chosen in 1978 by Mossad to execute the Ehden massacre.
+The book provides alleged details of how Samir Geagea, the current leader of the Lebanese Forces Party, was chosen in 1978 by the Mossad to execute the Ehden massacre.